Photo: Martin Falbisoner / Wikimedia Commons

 Price: €200–800/night | Location: Od Sigurate 4, Dubrovnik Old Town

-Hotel Stari Grad is the most atmospheric small hotel in the Old Town — the extraordinary stone building (dating from the 15th century), the beautiful roof terrace with the extraordinary Old Town roofscape visible in all directions, and the extremely personal service of an 8-room property.
+Hotel Stari Grad is the most atmospheric small hotel in the Old Town — a stone building dating from the 15th century, a beautiful roof terrace with the Old Town roofscape visible in all directions, and the extremely personal service of an 8-room property.
 The breakfast on the roof terrace (with the Old Town and the Adriatic visible in the morning light) is one of the finest hotel breakfasts in Croatia.

 Prijeko Palace — Boutique Minimalism